purnakar18/Image-Based-Colorectal-Cancer-Diagnosis/README.md

 For Fine Tuning of Xception

-1. The codes are in the path: \Fine Tuning of Xception\
+1. The codes are in the path: \Fine Tuning Xception\